 - On a floured surface knead the dough until it is elastic.
 Roll into a log and cut into ten pieces.
 Roll each ball and set aside covered.

-- Roll out each ball into an oval shape and place about 2 tablespoons of filling down the center of the dough.
+Roll out each ball into an oval shape and place about 2 tablespoons of filling down the center of the dough.
 You can evenly distribute all the filling once they are shaped.

 Fold over the top left of the dough over the filling and press down.
 Fold over the opposite side over the folded sided and pinch.
 Repeat the process at the bottom of the pastry.
 The formed fatayer will look like a canoe.
 Add the remaining filling to each if you have some left.